 Through it all, we remain focused on the bigger picture: when we get to the other side of this pandemic, we will need more leaders, families, and organizations like ours to ensure that the learning loss we are encountering now does not have generational impact.
 To that end, we continue to deliver virtual training to our current leadership cohorts, and are actively recruiting for our 2020 Fellowship.
 Now, more than ever before, we must double down on creating, running, and sustaining high-quality schools that guarantee access and opportunity to students and families across our nation.

 During this uncertain time, we want to share guidance and resources so that your school community stays healthy and engaged in learning no matter how long the interruption.
 We thank the school leaders who have generously contributed to this list for the benefit of the larger community.
 We’ll continue to update this round-up as we come across additional tips and resources.

 Health of Students, Staff & Families

-- Your school may be legally required to provide nutrition to families in the event of a health-related emergency school closure; click here for federal guidelines.
+- Your school may be legally required to provide nutrition to families during periods of health-related emergency school closures; click here for federal guidelines.
 To support social distancing, schools should distribute meals to go, rather than offering a place to sit down and consume meals.
 Consider distributing meals on a “drive-through” basis at set times of the day, or consider using local vendors as other “pick-up” sites if they will be easier for families to access.

 - The Food Research and Action Center (FRAC) and The School Superintendents Association released a new source for school superintendents about two options — the Summer Food Service Program and the Seamless Summer Option —available for schools to receive funding to serve meals and snacks when schools are closed.